rilian-la-te/vala-panel/README.md

 ---
 Vala Panel SNTray
 ---
-Panel plugin to show StatusNotifierItems (also known as AppIndicators) for use with Vala Panel, xfce4-panel and mate-panel (Budgie 10.x is also planned).
+Panel plugin to show StatusNotifierItems (also known as AppIndicators) for use with Vala Panel.

 **REQUIRED DEPENDENCES**